 Management and professional fees dropped by 30.50% to ₱97.91 million.
 Miscellaneous expense slightly dropped by 4.18% to ₱498.09 million from ₱519.79 million.
-On the other hand, entertainment and recreation increased to ₱19.37 million, 59.51% higher than last year's ₱12.14 million.
+On the other hand, entertainment and recreation increased to ₱19.37 million, 59.51% higher than last year's ₱12.14 million due to expenses relating to branch opening events.

-The Bank maintained a prudent approach in strengthening its balance sheet by setting aside \$\mathbb{P}\$139.41 million as additional provision for credit and impairment losses, in-line with its existing risk appetite.
+The Bank maintained a prudent approach in strengthening its balance sheet by setting aside P139.41 million as additional provision for credit and impairment losses, in-line with its existing risk appetite.
 This allocation represents a 76.82% increase from the previous year.